To form a Rhode Island nonprofit corporation, there are certain steps to follow. We’ll show you how to do this and apply for tax-exempt status.

 While you’re thinking about names, it’s a great time to make sure you find a domain name that aligns with your nonprofit name.
 Once you have one, let us help you with your domain registration service.

-Choose a Rhode Island registered agent
+Step 3: Choose a Rhode Island registered agent

 A registered agent, called a resident agent in Rhode Island, is someone who accepts documents from the state’s agency of formation as well as legal documents, such as subpoenas.
 They must have a physical address in Rhode Island, be an official state resident, and be available during standard business hours.